irennie/hello-world/README.md

 # as is this, added on Bash
 oh wow, so text without the # is smaller?
 # yes, it is
+what about if I do it in Github?
+#same thing